gamesbook/pyprototypr/docs/setting_up.rst

 If your device does not have Python installed, it can be obtained from http://www.python.org/download/.

-A very detailed and useful guide to installing on Windows is at: https://www.tomshardware.com/how-to/install-python-on-windows-10-and-11
+A very detailed and useful guide to installing Python on Windows is at: https://www.tomshardware.com/how-to/install-python-on-windows-10-and-11

-This guide will also take you through installing `NotePad++ <https://notepad-plus-plus.org/>`__ which is the recommended Windows editor for creating **pyprototypr** scripts.
+This guide will also take you through installing `NotePad++ <https://notepad-plus-plus.org/>`_ which is the recommended Windows editor for creating **pyprototypr** scripts.

 For MacOS, there is a helpful guide on working with Python from